Skip to content

 This tells the AI where it is (full URI), what state exists, and what’s available — without reading the whole document again.

-For file topics, /info shows workspace-relative paths:
+For tabs holding a local file, /info shows workspace-relative paths:

 Session info